Do You Pay Stamp Duty As A First Time Buyer?

 Making Your Stamp Duty Payment

-As part of your return, you’ll make a payment directly to HMRC for your stamp duty if you need to do so.
+As part of your return, you’ll make a payment directly to HMRC for your stamp duty.
 This payment is also due within the 14-day window following the transaction completion on your property, so make sure anything you owe is paid off as soon as possible.

 If you fail to pay within that two-week window, you may be issued a fine.